 His WHO bandmate Townsend very openly wears his hearing aids and credits them for helping him continue to compose music.

-Eric Clapton told the BBC that he can no longer hear the strums of his guitar well.
+Eric Clapton told the BBC that he could no longer hear the strums of his guitar well.

 Clapton has not discussed whether he’s wearing hearing aids to help him with his music.
 But he has said that he’ll continue to play as long as he can.